Golden South Sea Pearls – A Touch of Elegant Glam

-Golden South Sea pearls typically come in sizes larger than most other types of saltwater pearls.
-They come from the largest pearl-producing oysters on the planet.
+Golden South Sea Pearls come from the largest pearl-producing oysters on the planet.
 Once the saltwater oysters are bead-nucleated, it can take up to 2-4 years for them to fully form, so they are quite rare.
 All of these factors make it possible for the hosts to produce very large pearls.

 A pearl of this type will generally be no smaller than 8 millimeters, with the average gem running between 10-13 millimeters in size.
-However, there have been some rare, remarkable cultured Golden South Sea pearls discovered in the world that were as big as 20 millimeters large.
-Such humungous sizes help these gemstones retain their market value forever.
+However, there have been some rare and remarkable cultured Golden South Sea Pearls discovered in the world that were as big as 20 millimeters.
+Such impressive sizes help these gemstones retain their market value forever.

-The value of these Golden South Sea pearls heavily depends on the pearls’ colors, with the deepest golden color being the most valuable.
-This is often referred to as the 24-karat of Golden South Sea pearls.
+The value of Golden South Sea Pearls heavily depends on the pearls’ colors, with the deepest golden color being the most valuable.
+This is often referred to as the 24-karat of Golden South Sea Pearls.
 Gold-lip South Sea oysters create gems that range in colors from white to deep gold and feature champagne and yellowish hues.
-Their beauty is transformed through the golden colors of these awesome gemstones.
+Their beauty is transformed through the golden colors of these exquisite gemstones.

-These large cultured pearls come with very thick nacre.
-So, they are extremely strong and resilient.
+These large cultured pearls come with very thick nacre, which is why they are extremely strong and resilient.
 This makes them just right for creating pearl jewelry.
 No two pearls are alike, and not every cultured Golden South Sea pearl is perfectly round.
 Instead, these astonishing gems can also be found in the drop, circle, and baroque shapes as well.

-No other gemstone can rival the unique beauty of a Golden South Sea pearl.
-Its buttery golden hue and deep, rich luster are sure to take your breath away.
+No other gemstone can rival the unique beauty of Golden South Sea Pearls.
+Their buttery golden hues and deep, rich luster are sure to take your breath away.